 Prevent travel sickness

-Give them their personal sound system
+Give them personal sound systems

-Make the most of catch-up TV
+Make the most of streaming services

 You don’t have to resort to expensive gadgets to keep the children happy